 When will the books return?

-We plan to begin moving books back into Hale Library as early as April 2020.
-However, books will not be immediately available to the public due to ongoing construction.
+We began moving the main collection back in to Hale Library in August 2020.
+However, materials are not available to the public due to ongoing construction.

 Can I still access print materials?